Deems America the world’s foremost violator of human rights

 Established in 1983 and based in New York City, MADRE is an international women's human rights organization that funds like-minded leftist groups and causes around the globe.
-It identifies its founders as “a group of women activists, poets, teachers, artists and health professionals [who] traveled to Nicaragua to witness the impact of the U.S.-sponsored contra war” against the Marxist Sandinista regime.
+MADRE identifies its founders as “a group of women activists, poets, teachers, artists and health professionals [who] traveled to Nicaragua to witness the impact of the U.S.-sponsored contra war” against the Marxist Sandinista regime.
 “What they saw,” says MADRE, “horrified and angered them.
 They met with [Nicaraguan] women who showed them day care centers, schools and clinics that had been bombed by contras supported by the U.S. government.
 These [MADRE] women returned to the U.S. ... to bring the stories of Nicaraguan women and children to the attention of the U.S. public and mobilize people to demand a change in U.S. government policy.”
+One of MADRE's founding members was the actress Susan Sarandon.

 Counting the United States among the world's foremost violators of human rights, MADRE seeks to "communicat[e] the real-life impact of U.S. policies on women and families confronting violence, poverty and repression around the world," and to "demand alternatives to destructive U.S. policies."